ocinpp/data-scientist-blog-post/README.md

 What makes me to perform this analysis on Seattle Airbnb?
 People love travelling and I am not exception. in the past, people mostly lived in hotels or hostels unless you have friends or relatives in that place.

 Now, we have Airbnb which provides an alternative way for our accommodation.
-Not only can we be the traveller, we can also be the host to provide accommodation to others.
+Not only can we be traveller, we can also be the host to provide accommodation to others.

 What I want to find out in this analysis is how Airbnb is growing in a city (Seattle) and if more and more people are using the platform to find accommodations.
 How to become successful in Airbnb business is another thing I want to find out.